-The Redevelopment Agency of Midvale City (RDA) is a public Agency established by resolution of the Midvale City Council on July 6, 1982.
+The Redevelopment Agency (RDA) of Midvale City is a public Agency established by resolution by the Midvale City Council on July 6, 1982.
 The RDA is governed by state regulations but the specific plans, policies and budgets are overseen and approved by the Mayor and City Council.

 WHAT WE DO